Bangalore Institute of Technology

-Bangalore Institute of Technology is an engineering college offering undergraduate and graduate engineering courses, affiliated to the Visvesvaraya Technological University, Belgaum located in Bangalore.
+Bangalore Institute of Technology is an Autonomous Engineering college offering Undergraduate and Postgraduate Engineering courses, Management Courses affiliated to the Visvesvaraya Technological University, Belagavi located in Bangalore.
 The institution came into being in August, 1979 under the auspices of Rajya Vokkaligara Sangha, Bengaluru.

 Overview

 BIT is currently affiliated to VTU.

 The institute offers Bachelor of Engineering degrees in Artificial Intelligence & Machine Learning, Computer Science, Electronics, Telecommunication, Instrumentation Technology, Electrical, Civil and Mechanical, Information Science and Engineering, Industrial Engineering and Management.
 It is recognized by the AICTE and NBA.
 BIT offers 10 undergraduate, 10 post graduate including MBA & MCA and PhD courses.

-There are a number of centres carrying out inter-disciplinary research and many collaborative programmes exist between the college and other institutions such as the Institute of Science (IISc) and National Aerospace Laboratories (N.A.L.).
-Many professional bodies are associated with BIT.
-The institute has excellent infrastructure including auditorium, seminar hall, co-operative society, canteen, and cultural sections.
+There are a number of centres carrying out inter-disciplinary research and collaborative programmes exist between the college and the Institute of Science (IISc) and National Aerospace Laboratories (N.A.L.).

 Placements

-Students of BIT have academic records and are placed in industries and corporate sectors.
+Students of BIT have academic records and are placed in well known industries and corporate sectors.
 The college offers placement on campus for its students.
-Companies which have visited the college for campus placements are Oracle, Bosch, Dell, Fidelity, IBM, Microchip, Accenture, TCE, L&T, ABB, Wipro, Tata Consultancy Services (TCS), Infosys, Quest, @WalmartLabs and HSBC.
+Companies which have visited the college for campus placements are Oracle, Bosch, Dell, Fidelity, IBM, London Stock Exchange Group (LSEG), Microchip, Accenture, TCE, L&T, ABB, Wipro, Tata Consultancy Services (TCS), Infosys, Quest, @WalmartLabs and HSBC.
 The graduates and postgraduate students of BIT are continuously trained on aptitude, technical and soft skills.
 Seminars, workshops and faculty development program are conducted on a regular basis to update the advances in the field of engineering.
 Student forums like Rotaract Club, TEDx, ECSA, IEEE, XKalibre, Shuttered, LEO club, and quiz club conduct various technical, cultural and sports events for faculty and students.